 Bashar al-Assad And His Family Control A Huge Private Fortune

-Bashar al-Assad has a net worth of $1.5 billion personally but that's just an estimate of his easily cashed-out wealth.
-Reports have surfaced that claim during peacetime, al-Assad and his close circle of family and friends have a combined net worth equal to 3/4 of the entire economy of Syria.
-They have interests in real estate, factories, energy plants and licenses to sell foreign goods.
+Bashar al-Assad's personal net worth has been estimated at $1.5 billion.
+But that's just a fraction of the total picture.
+Over the years, reports have surfaced that claim during peacetime, al-Assad and his close circle of family and friends came to control a fortune equal to 3/4 of the entire economy of Syria.
+They have interests in real estate, factories, energy plants, and licenses to sell foreign goods.
 None of those are easy to liquidate when there is a need for fast cash or a quick getaway, however.

 Al-Assad's assets are buried in a plethora of companies and trusts set up specifically to disguise assets and wealth belonging to the Syrian regime.

-The UK has frozen millions of the dictator's assets but that doesn't even make a dent in al-Assad's accounts.
-Over the past 14 months, British officials have frozen more than $124 million of the regime's assets.
-Likewise, Swiss authorities have frozen 50m Swiss francs ($49.6 million), that belong to him and his top officials, over the past several months.
+The UK has frozen millions of the dictator's assets, but that doesn't even make a dent in al-Assad's accounts.
+In April 2017, Spanish police seized $740 million worth of assets from one of Bashar's uncles.
+That same year, British officials froze more than $124 million of the regime's assets.
+Likewise, Swiss authorities have frozen 50 million Swiss francs that belong to him and his top officials over the past several months.
 The government of Switzerland has targeted roughly 127 Syrian officials and 40 companies with ties to al-Assad's regime.
 Brussels has also been on a mission to freeze the assets of 129 people and 49 companies with ties to the Syrian regime – they just have to find them first.

 Rami Makhlouf, Hafez's brother, is the al-Assad family's key fixer.
 He has amassed an enormous fortune since Bashar al-Assad rose to power in 2000.
-He is the richest man in Syria, believed to have a net worth of around $5 billion.
+He is the richest man in Syria, believed to have a net worth of between $5 billion and $10 billion.

 Did we make a mistake?